Welcome to the ultimate backpacking Los Angeles travel guide!

 Let’s take a look at some of my personal favorite areas in and around Los Angeles…

-For more great places to stay in Los Angeles, check out our full list of the 30 Best Hostels in Los Angeles.
+For more great places to stay in Los Angeles, check out our neighborhood breakdown for where to stay in LA, as well as our full list of the 30 Best Hostels in Los Angeles.
 I have highlighted our top three picks below too.

 Best Neighborhoods in Los Angeles